markodowd/100-days-of-code-v1/README.md

 **Today's Progress**:

 - NodeMailer working with react-fetching-library on front-end of recent project - thanks to videos from yesterday
+- Watched a Web Simplified video on useContext hook

 **Work 9-5**: